Workplaces and sun protection

 Cancer Council recommends that workplaces with outdoor workplaces have a comprehensive approach to sun protection that helps minimise occupational exposure to ultraviolet radiation.

-Follow these steps with accompanying resource templates to help you develop your approach:
+Follow the steps in our downloadable resource templates to help you develop your approach:

 - Risk assessment